 That said, the Settings application is a vitally important place in Windows 10, and it’s also the place you need to head if you were to choose which folders appear on the Start menu, which includes the File Explorer.

-How to Remove File Explorer from Start Menu in Windows 10
+How to Add or Remove File Explorer from Start Menu in Windows 10

 You can opt to remove the File Explorer from the Start menu in Windows 10 by using the Settings application.
 To get started, head to the Start button > Settings gear icon from the Start menu’s far left side pane and then click on the “Personalization” link from the “Windows Settings” window.